andrinr/gsn-link-sign-pred/README.md

 | $\alpha^{0}$ | 1.1881768703460693 | Stiffness of a neutral edge. |
 | $\alpha^{-}$ | 14.80991268157959 | Stiffness of a negative edge. |

-We can see how the network learns, with a 16 dimensional embedding on the Bitcoin Alpha dataset:
+We can see how the gradient descent improves the parameters, with a 16 dimensional embedding on the Bitcoin Alpha dataset:

 ![Results](img/loss_spring_params_16.png)